Can a dentist pull an infected tooth?

 With this case, the patient was relatively asymptomatic.

-Sometimes an infected tooth will start to cause some minimal level of swelling or pain may begin to become an issue.
+Sometimes an infected tooth will begin to cause some minimal level of tissue swelling and/or pain may start to become an issue.

-Will a dentist pull an infected tooth that has caused noticeable swelling?
+Will a dentist pull an infected tooth when there is noticeable tissue swelling?

-Yes, even when visible swelling is present, going ahead and removing the infected tooth promptly is still the preferred plan.
+Yes, even when the tissues around the tooth show signs of being swollen, going ahead and removing the infected tooth promptly (same day/first office visit) is still the preferred plan.

-Just because tooth extraction, even in the presence of swelling, makes the preferred plan for infected teeth doesn’t mean that there aren’t issues that your dentist must consider on a case-by-case basis before offering to perform your procedure.
+Just because tooth removal, even in the presence of swelling, makes the preferred plan for infected teeth doesn’t mean that there aren’t issues that your dentist must consider on a case-by-case basis before offering to perform your extraction procedure.

-This includes factors associated with the tooth’s infection and the symptoms it creates.
+This includes factors associated with the tooth’s infection and the symptoms it has created.
 The patient’s health status is also of vital concern and can pose reasons to modify the treatment plan that’s utilized.

 The remainder of this page discusses these types of factors.
-(With any examples given, it is assumed that the patient is a healthy individual that has an uncomplicated health history.)
+(With any of the examples given, it is assumed that the patient is a healthy individual who has an uncomplicated health history.)

 What issues must be considered before extracting an infected tooth that has swelling?